squidowl/halloy/book/src/configuration/context-menu/padding.md

 ### entry

-Controls padding for entries in a context menu
+Controls the padding around each entry in context menus.
 The value is an array where the first value is vertical padding and the second is horizontal padding.

 ```toml